UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 .. exercise:: Run job settings

-   Do the job settings on of:
+   Do the job settings on one of:

    - HPC2N: CLUSTER=kebnekaise
    - UPPMAX: no CLUSTER, as said above - i.e. just c=parcluster;